-8 Two months after starting treatment, Lerato had another TB test.
-The doctor checked her spit again to see if she was getting better.
+8 Lerato went to the clinic for a check-up after 2 months of taking treatment.
+The doctor asked her to spit again to check if she was getting better.

 9 Lerato began eating well.
 After a few months she felt so well that she wanted to stop her treatment.
 But she knew she should take her medicine for 6 months or even longer.